alanrmendez/machine-learning/README.md

 # machine-learning
-A compilation of ML projects demonstrating implementations of linear regression, logistic regression, neural networks, and more.
+A compilation of ML programming assignments demonstrating implementations of linear regression, logistic regression, neural networks, and more.